Today’s rates for a wide range of commercial property and loan types.

 HUD 232 and HUD 232/223(f) loans are some of the best options in the industry for financing the construction, acquisition, refinancing, and substantial rehabilitation of healthcare properties, including senior living, assisted living, and skilled nursing facilities.
-While these loans used to be processed using TAP (traditional application processing), or MAP (multifamily accelerated processing), beginning in 2008, HUD began transitioning to using LEAN processing, a newer, more streamlined form of loan processing.
+These loans used to be processed using TAP (traditional application processing), or MAP (multifamily accelerated processing).
+However, beginning in 2008, HUD began transitioning to using LEAN processing, a newer, more streamlined form of loan processing.
 With LEAN processing, some HUD 232 loans can take as little as 4 months to close.

-At Commercial Real Estate Loans, Inc., we know how important it is that developers create safe, healthy, and cost-effective housing for America's growing population of senior citizens.
-That's why we're excited to support investors and developers through each stage of the LEAN process for HUD 232 and HUD 232/223(f) loans-- answering questions, developing solutions, and helping in any way we can.
+At Commercial Real Estate Loans, we know how important it is that developers create safe, healthy, and cost-effective housing for America's growing population of senior citizens.
+That's why we're committed to supporting investors and developers through each stage of the LEAN process for HUD 232 and HUD 232/223(f) loans.
+In short, we’re here to answer questions, develop solutions, and help you in any way we can.